<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Understanding Expected Family Contribution: Federal Method

 Within 5 days of filling out the FAFSA, you should receive your Student Aid Report (SAR).
-On this report, you'll find your SAI and your Data Release Number (DRN), which is required for any changes to your FAFSA.
+In this report, you'll find your SAI and your Data Release Number (DRN), which is required for any changes to your FAFSA.
 If the information on your SAR is correct, your FAFSA is complete.
 Keep a copy of the SAR for your records.

 Understanding the Student Aid Index: Institutional Method